isabella232/SAFETAG/content/methods/network_mapping.md

   * What network assets does an attacker have access to once they have gained access to the internal network?
-output: |2

-    * The reach of and security protections in place on any wireless networks
-    * A list of hosts, servers, and other network hardware on LAN
-    * The operating systems and services on each host.
-    * Services used by the host as identified by decrypted wireless network traffic.
-    * Possible vulnerable services and practices.[^vulnerability_analysis]
 operational_security: |2

     * Clarify timing and seek permission with staff - some activities can tax the network or cause disruptions.